lightningkite/khrysalis/docs/Equivalents.md

 ## Examples

 You can find a mountain of examples over in the [Khrysalis repository](https://github.com/lightningkite/khrysalis) itself - most of the translations are written in this very format.
-Some of the most basic translations for iOS can be found [here](https://github.com/lightningkite/khrysalis/tree/master/ios/Khrysalis/src/kotlin) and the most basic translations for Web can be found [here](https://github.com/lightningkite/khrysalis/tree/master/web/src/kotlin).
+Some of the most basic translations can be found [here](https://github.com/lightningkite/khrysalis/tree/master/jvm-runtime/src/main/equivalents/).